 One way to get your golf cart to go faster is to use larger tires.
 The standard size tire that comes with most golf carts is 8".
 I've upgraded to a 10" tire.
 The larger tire covers more ground per revolution than a smaller tire giving it an extra boost to get where you are going faster.

-You need to start shopping for golf cart tires when the tread gets really worn down, just like with your car tires.
-The variety of choices can be overwhelming so first determine how and where you plan to use your golf cart.
+The variety of tire tread choices can be overwhelming so first determine how and where you plan to use your golf cart.

 If you use your cart on the golf course it needs to be a low-impact tread pattern that does not harm the the grass.
 Typically called turf or street tires, these tires can be used on and off the golf course, which includes driving around the neighborhood on paved roads or paths.